Timothy Dwight College: Student life

 Timothy Dwight is one of the four residential colleges at Yale whose freshmen live within the college rather than on Old Campus.
 The living arrangements plus the small size of the college foster a strong community within the college, and Timothy Dwight was recognized as "The Most Spirited College" in a Yale Daily News poll from 2010.
 Freshmen in the college are treated every September to a retreat at a residential fellow's estate, complete with athletic fields and a pool.
 TD students also celebrate their residential college with an annual TD Weekend, comprising TD Day (affectionately referred to by TD students as TDDDTDD), where students enjoy a barbecue, music, and inflatable games on Friday, and the Timothy Dwight Crawfish Boil on Saturday.
 The college's strong sense of spirit carries over into an annual high-budget tailgate, easily the most decadent and well-attended of all the university's unofficial pregames, on the morning of the Yale-Harvard football game in November.

 Sunday to Thursday nights, from 10pm to 1am, the buttery of Timothy Dwight college is open to all Yale undergraduate students and guests.
 Cleverly named the TD Butt, this student-run diner sells snacks and desserts, including quesadillas, cookie dough, popcorn chicken, and chocolate candy bars.
 The Timothy Dwight buttery is so acclaimed by the Yale College community that it has its own Yelp page.

 Students in Timothy Dwight have excelled at intramural sports since the college's founding in 1935.
 In 1937, TD captured its first of its 13 Tyng Cups, Yale's intramural sports competition between the twelve residential colleges.
-TD has won the Tyng Cup more than any other college, including four more times than its rival, Silliman College.
+TD has won the Tyng Cup more than any other college.

 In the basement of the college, there are activity rooms to which students may gain swipe access; namely, the Selin Lounge, the art room, the music room, and the photography darkroom.
 The weight-lifting room and cardio rooms, as well as the student kitchen and games room, are open to all the students of the residential college.

 Some Timothy Dwight students also choose to live in Rosenfeld Hall, located at 109 Grove Street.
 Often referred to as "RH" by TD students, the building is used as residential annex housing for TD upperclassmen and previously belonged to St. Elmo Society.
 The building also contains a classroom space which is open to most students at Yale.